Unreinforced Masonry Buildings - What & Why

 The End Result

 The future mandatory ordinance will include a baseline retrofit standard for URM buildings, requiring stabilization of the building to reduce probability of collapse in an earthquake.
-The baseline retrofit standard will not bring URMs up to current code; building owners are encouraged to consult a structural engineer to retrofit to higher performance standards and consider additional resiliency factors such as energy efficiency and emission reduction upgrades during the retrofit process.
+The baseline retrofit standard will not bring URMs up to current code; building owners are encouraged to consult a structural engineer to retrofit to higher performance standards and to consider additional resiliency factors such as energy efficiency and emission reduction upgrades during the retrofit process.

 Construction and Inspections